berserkermaximus/advent-of-code-ts/README.md

 # advent-of-code-ts
-solving advent of code problems
+solving advent of code problems using Typescript.